GitSparTV/SparTask/README.md

 A replacement for default Windows shell task bar.

 ## Main idea
-Leave windows you want for now.
+Choose opened windows you want to have at the moment.
 No needs in searching for needed window in Alt+Tab, just add icon when you need it and remove when done.

 This program was made originally from [DeeShell by pravin](https://github.com/pravin/deeshell)

 ## Features:
-- You can close SparTask (wow)
+- You can close SparTask
 - Add app
 - Switch to app
 - Rearrange icons positions (Shift + LMB)